Polyfrost/Hytils-Reborn/README.md

 - **Remove All Chat Message** - Hide the "You are now in the ALL channel" message when auto-switching.
 - **Thank Watchdog** - Compliment Watchdog when someone is banned, or a Watchdog announcement is sent.
 - **Guild Welcome Message** - Send a friendly welcome message when a player joins your guild.
-- **AutoWB** - Says configurable message to your friends/guild when they join.
 - **Shout Cooldown** - Show the amount of time remaining until /shout can be reused.
 - **Non Speech Cooldown** - Show the amount of time remaining until you can speak if you are a non.
 </details>